I am an artist!

 I continued to create whenever I could, selling jewelry, purses and altered clothing at small, local craft fairs.
 When my children got a little older, I discovered mixed-media and assemblage, experimenting with papers, paint, ink and Plexiglas.
 I soon sold my first commissioned piece and realized I wanted to pursue my passion as my livelihood!

-The transition from law firm controller in North Dallas to artist in Oklahoma City has taken awhile (I’m still a number-cruncher during tax season).
+The transition from law firm controller in North Dallas to artist in Oklahoma City has taken awhile ~ I just stopped number crunching a year ago.
 I’ve been in several shows here, both juried and member.
 I’ve taken my love of beeswax collage and taught classes at a local art-stamp store only to discover how invigorating teaching is!
 As my art journey progresses, I hope to branch beyond local shows and teaching venues and to learn more about how others see the world and to share my love of art with them.

 I truly believe that EVERYONE is born with a creative impulse.